Referrance/B1Mem/README.md

-### Help would be appreciated for translating code to English
+### Help would be appreciated for translating project to English

 <div align="center">
 <h1>B1 memory management</h1>